M4rinz/MyFork-smart-industrial-database/README.md

    ./build_db.sh smart-database-container exports.sqls KPI_Database
 ```

-This will create a new database named `KPI_Database` in the `smart-database-container` instance and import the schema and initial data from the `export.sql` file.
+This will create a new database named `KPI_Database` in the `smart-database-container` instance and import the schema and initial data from the `exports.sql` file.

 ### Using pgAdmin (optional)